The

 General Omar Bradley.

-In his first 12 months as the top executive, Frank has led Drew Marine in acquiring another chemical company in Greece, expanding services across the 900 water ports it supports worldwide, reworking the multi-departmental structure of the company, and adjusting its supply chain strategies for better control over the research & development, positioning and distribution of its products.
+In his first 12 months as the top executive, Frank led Drew Marine in acquiring another chemical company in Greece, expanding services across the 900 water ports it supports worldwide, reworking the multi-departmental structure of the company, and adjusting its supply chain strategies for better control over the research & development, positioning, and distribution of its products.

 Monteiro gives a tour of the upcoming Global Innovation Center, 2020.